CarolynSM/git-collab-csm-aj/readme.md

 ### Task 2 - Carolyn
 You should create a new CSS file.
 Link to it from one of your HTML files.

+### Task 3 - Amber
+Slack your partner.
+You should both create an array of objects.
+Each object should have a name and age.